leolaurindo/cmd-search-utility/README.md

    - `<number>cdir` to open a file directory in VsCode
    - `<number>cd` to open a new console window in the selected file's directory location
    - `<number>exp` to open in explorer
+   - `<number>move` to move the selection to a new custom location to be typed or to one of the predefined locations;

 ## Configuration

 The search paths are defined in the `search_paths.txt` file.
 Each path should be on a separate line, as in the example.

+The `move_paths.txt` file is used to store a predefined list of paths that can be used with the `move` command.
+This file allows you to define paths that are frequently used, making it easier to select them when executing the standard `move` command.
+You can also manually type any path directly in the command.

 ### Make your own "commands"" and routines